Assistance for Parents

 - A list of additional resources and websites that are designed for parents and families of children with disabilities

-- Please feel free to call the office in your region of the State or contact us by email for assistance.
+- Please feel free to call the office in your region of the State or contact us by email.
 Regional Associates work with local districts, parents, and other stakeholders to assist them in both understanding the complex issues related to special education services and resolving concerns that may arise.
 We are committed to working together to improve the services to students with disabilities and we value your input and feedback in this process.